 Fee For Perpetuities

-This is a fee for the long-term maintenance and upkeep of a burial plot.
+This mandatory fee covers the long-term maintenance and upkeep of a burial plot.

-Example: Families may wish to pay this fee to ensure the plot is cared for, including the removal of weeds or rubbish, or the cleaning of the headstone.
+Example: Families are required to pay this fee to ensure the plot is well-maintained, which includes tasks like removing weeds, cutting the grass, removing rubbish and checking the safety of the headstone.

 Sale Of Half Lair